 It is very important to install the logs exactly as instructed.
 Do not modify logs.
 Use only logs supplied with heater.
 Each log is marked with a number.
 This number will help you to identify the logs when installing.
-After installing logs, add decorative cinders around the grate base, do not place any decorative cinders on logs or burner.
+Do not place any decorative cinders on logs or burner.